Fawlty Towers, Brexit, and EU dysfunction make for tear-drenched laughter

-It’s perfectly clear that these three characters and whatever they represent cannot and should not be partners in anything.
-They’re far better suited to compete with each other, as rival enterprises do, or trade around flexible alliances, at best, and then go back to their separate quarters, make that their separate enterprises and abodes where they can be themselves without bringing out the worst in each other.
-Not migrate back whence they came, we do live in 21st century after all, but simply not be partnered up on the international, political, fiscal level, lest they destroy each other.
+It’s perfectly clear that these three characters, and whatever they represent, cannot and should not be partners in anything.
+They’re far better suited to compete with each other, as rival enterprises do, or trade around flexible alliances, at best, and then go back to their separate quarters — make that their separate enterprises and abodes where they can be themselves without bringing out the worst in each other.
+No, not migrate back whence they came, we do live in 21st century after all, just not partnered up on the international, political, fiscal level, lest they destroy each other.

 Divorce is a blessed, blessed function when used wisely, and so is the termination of any toxic partnership.
 It hurts at first, but it’s oh, so bloody good down the line.

 The conclusion is clear.
 Our main characters must split up, for their sake as well as everyone else’s.
 Until they do, the old arguments will perpetuate themselves, with old conflicts rekindling and flaring, and Europe will continue to dance to the beat of its absurd quarrels, taking everyone with it.